ballerina-platform/module-ballerina-tcp/examples/tcp-chat-server/README.md

 - Supports multiple concurrent client connections
 - Broadcasts messages to all connected clients
 - Sequential message numbering
-- Handles client disconnections gracefully
+- Gracefully handles the client closures
 - Welcome message for new clients

 ## Run the Server